Skip to main content

 const injectorPerReq = injectorPerRou.resolveAndCreateChild(providersPerReq);

-Recall that injectors higher in the hierarchy do not have access to injectors lower in the hierarchy.
-This means that when you transfer a class to a particular injector, you need to consider the minimum level of its dependency hierarchy.
+Recall that higher-level injectors in the hierarchy have no access to lower-level injectors.
+This means that when passing a class to a given injector, you must take into account the minimum hierarchy level of its dependencies.

-For example, if you write a class that depends on an HTTP request, you can only pass it to the providersPerReq array, as only from this array an injector is formed, to which Ditsmod will automatically add the provider with the HTTP request object.
-On the other hand, an instance of this class will have access to all of its parent injectors: at the route, module, and application levels.
-Therefore, this class can depend on providers at any level.
+For example, if you write a class that depends on the HTTP request, you will be able to pass it only to the providersPerReq array, because only from this array Ditsmod forms the injector to which Ditsmod will automatically add a provider with the HTTP-request object.
+On the other hand, an instance of this class will have access to all its parent injectors: at the route level, module level, and application level.
+Therefore this class can depend on providers at any level.

-Any non-singleton controller, in addition to its own injector at the request level, also has three parent injectors: at the route, module, and application levels.
-These injectors are also generated based on the providers you pass in the following arrays:
+A controller in injector-scoped mode, besides its own injector at the request level, also has three parent injectors: at the route level, module level and application level.
+These injectors are also formed based on the providers that you pass into the following arrays:

 • providersPerApp;